 - 24 hour clearways

 If a PCN is issued, you will have the same rights of appeal as a Notice issued by a Civil Enforcement Officer (CEO).
-The document you will receive will include photographs of your vehicle parked illegally.
+The document you will receive will include photographs as evidence that your vehicle was parked illegally.

 There is a legal requirement that all the cameras we use to enforce parking contraventions are certificated by the Secretary of State.
 We received our certification in May 2012.
 A copy of the approval letter (304Kb) is available to view from this website.